colabre2020/LSTM-BERT-stock-predictor/README.md

-# Stock Price Prediction System with BERT-LSTM
+# Stock Price Prediction RAG Application with BERT + LSTM Models

 An enterprise-grade stock price prediction system that combines BERT and LSTM models, optimized for Apple Silicon (MPS) GPU acceleration, with a secure dashboard and vector database integration.